Bank of America® Premium Rewards® Visa® credit card

-If you only qualify for the lowest rewards rate of 2% on dining and travel and 1.5% on all other spending, you’re probably going to do better with a card offering different cash-back rewards opportunities.
+If you only qualify for the lowest rewards rate of 2x points on dining and travel and 1.5x points on all other spending, you’re probably going to do better with a card offering different cash-back rewards opportunities.

 There’s a nice sign-up bonus of 50,000 bonus points, worth $500, if you spend $3,000 on the card within the first 90 days of opening the account.
-The card also offers an annual $100 airline incidental credit of up to $100 and up to a $100 application fee reimbursement every four years for a Global Entry fee application or TSA Precheck.
+The card also offers an annual airline incidental credit of up to $100 and up to a $100 application fee reimbursement every four years for a Global Entry fee application or TSA Precheck.

-If you’re already doing your banking with Bank of America or you have a qualifying Merrill Lynch or Edge account, the rewards benefits potential of this card could be amazing — especially if you qualify for the highest tier.
+If you’re already doing your banking with Bank of America or you have a qualifying Merrill account, the rewards benefits potential of this card could be amazing — especially if you qualify for the highest tier.

 Cardholders get Visa Signature perks including travel and auto insurance and protections, as well as benefits and discounts at hotels that are part of the Signature Luxury Hotel Collection, which can help increase this card’s value for frequent travelers, too.

 You can redeem your points, starting at 2,500 points, through the Bank of America website or over the phone.
-Points can be redeemed for purchases at the Bank of America Travel Center, buying gift cards, as a statement credit or deposited into your qualifying Bank of America or Merrill account, all for the same redemption rate.
+Points can be redeemed for purchases at the Bank of America Travel Center, buying gift cards, as a statement credit or deposited into your eligible Bank of America or Merrill account, all for the same redemption rate.